glennklockwood/rpi-ansible/README.md

     # Make sure that pip will install into our virtualenv
     (ansible_env) $ which pip
     /home/pi/src/git/rpi-ansible/ansible/bin/pip

     # Install ansible and any other requirements
     (ansible_env) $ pip install -r requirements.txt

+Note that the Python 3.5 that ships with Debian 9.13 doesn't install pip when `-m venv` is used as above.
+It may be easier to simply use

+    $ pip3 install --user ansible

+which pollutes your login Python environment, but is better than nothing.

 ## Configuration

 The `macaddrs` structure in _roles/common/vars/main.yml_ maps the MAC address of